just-dev-creator/Cowsay-Discord-Bot/README.md

   - [beavissay](http://justcoding.me/cowsay/beavissay.jpg)
   - [cheesesay](http://justcoding.me/cowsay/cheesesay.jpg)

+## Slash commands
+This bot now also support slash commands!
+If you already have invited the bot to your server and want to use them, please [re-invite](https://discord.com/api/oauth2/authorize?client_id=789055328573849610&permissions=2048&scope=bot%20applications.commands) him (you **don't** need to kick the bot first)

+## Additional information
 Please look also on the [original repository of the Python-Cowsay-Project](https://github.com/VaasuDevanS/cowsay-python).
 *To see more information about this, consider reading the [BASEMENT.md](https://github.com/just-dev-creator/Cowsay-Discord-Bot/blob/main/BASEMENT.md) file.*